gladiusjs/html5-game-template/README.md

 an MMORPG) on top of this one.

 # prerequisites
-* be sure node.js and npm are installed and in your PATH
+* be sure [node.js and npm](http://nodejs.org/) are installed and in your PATH
-* (optional) if you wish to deploy to github pages, ensure that git is installed and in your PATH
+* (optional) if you wish to deploy to github pages, ensure that [git](http://help.github.com/set-up-git-redirect) is installed and configured
 * Use npm to install volo into your path, if it's not there already:

     > npm install -g volo